 Harvard Law School

-Harvard Law School’s Petrie-Flom Center hosted a virtual panel on the highly publicized court case Commonwealth v.
-Eldred on Thursday afternoon.
+Harvard Law School’s Petrie-Flom Center hosted a virtual panel Tuesday on efforts to reduce violence against healthcare workers.

 At the end of spring semester last year, I had used none of my BoardPlus — mainly because I had no idea what BoardPlus was and where I could spend it.
 And so, this semester, I decided to use my BoardPlus more consistently, as a way to treat myself during the semester.